simonccc/kopsrox/README.md

 ### snapshot

-- create a etcd snapshot in the configured S3 storage

 The first time a snapshot is taken the cluster token is written to `kopsrox.etcd.snapshot.token`

 This is not overwriten on further snapshots are taken